zerospiel/docs/docs/admin/kof/kof-install.md

       installTemplates: true
     ```
     This enables installation of `ServiceTemplates` such as `cert-manager` and `kof-storage`,
-    to make it possible to reference them from the regional and child `MultiClusterServices`.
+    making it possible to reference them from the regional and child `MultiClusterService` objects.

 3. If you want to use a [default storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/#default-storageclass),
     but `kubectl get sc` shows no `(default)`, create it.